 - Indian Rupee (INR) falls after small gains yesterday

-- US Dollar (USD) falls ahead of today’s decision
+- US Dollar (USD) falls versus major peers ahead of the Fed rate decision

-The US Dollar is rising against the Rupee but falling against its major peers.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at -0.25% at the time of writing at 111.21 after booking losses of 0.05% yesterday.
+The US Dollar is rising against the Rupee but is falling versus its major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades -0.36% at the time of writing at 101.58, extending losses for a second day.